warwick-cybersecurity-WM145-24/dev-desktop-setup/README.md

-# my-ubuntu-setup
+# My Ubuntu Setup
-My Ubuntu setup build with ansible and bash, tested using docker and vagrant
+My Ubuntu setup build using ansible and tested using docker and vagrant

 ## Inspired by